 Annual Parish Meeting

-The Annual Parish Meeting is an opportunity for parishioners on the Electoral Roll for Weston to raise any matters of concern to them that relates to their local community.
-Please contact the Clerk to the Parish Council should you have any queries relating to this meeting.
+The Annual Parish Meeting is not a meeting of the Parish Council.
+It is a meeting chaired by the Parish Council Chairman and provides an opportunity for parishioners on the Electoral Roll for Sutton-on-Trent to raise any matters of concern to them that relates to their local community.

 The Chairman gives a report on the Parish Council activities over the previous year and generally the County and District Councillors would be invited to do the same for their respective authorities.

 The 2022 Annual Parish Meeting will be held at 7pm on Tuesday, 10th May 2022 at the Methodist Community Centre.
 All welcome.

 The 2021-22 Chairman's Report will be posted below after it has been presented to the meeting.